pagopa/pn-cicd/cd/bootstrap/README.md

 ```
 <base>/once4account/<env-name>.yaml
 ```
- - **Input**: only one mandatory parameter TemplateBucketBaseUrl containing the base path of infrastructure CFN fragments
+ - **Input**: only one mandatory parameter TemplateBucketBaseUrl containing the base URL of infrastructure CFN fragments
  - **Output**: any output useful for next steps.
  - **Responsability**: configure global resources as API-Gateway log configuration and